 When using curves, you adjust the relative brightness of the color channels.
 The lower the curve, the lower the channel luminosity (in fact, the process is a little more complicated, but this is the result that worries us in this context).
 For this reason, if you need to significantly reduce the strength of a particular channel (s), you will get a darker shot.

-This technique is more difficult because it requires a strong conceptual understanding of the additive color model, or at least diligence to understand in practice which channels to use and when.
+This technique is more difficult because it requires a solid conceptual understanding of the additive color model, or at least diligence to understand in practice which channels to use and when.

-The opposite situation is when you need to enhance the main color (for example, if the image is very purple), when you increase the green channel value, there is a risk of getting a photo that is too bright.
-In such a situation, it is better to reduce the red and blue channels by the same value and get the same effect, but with lower image brightness.
+The opposite situation is when you need to enhance the primary color (for example, if the image is very purple); when you increase the green channel value, there is a risk of getting a photo that is too bright.
+In such a situation, it is better to reduce the red and blue channels by the same value and get the same effect but with lower image brightness.

-This is by far my favorite part of the color correction process, but it takes quite a long time even though I went to art school.
+It is my favorite part of the color correction process, but it takes quite a long time, even though I went to art school.
 Only practice leads to perfection, especially when it comes to working with color.
-Don't be afraid to be wrong.
+Don’t be afraid to be wrong.

 10. Work in a Dimly Lit Room

-Some professional photographers even buy special monitor covers, like this one for the Mac.
-They prevent stray light from hitting the screen and affect the perception of the picture - it's like turning off a ceiling light and / or working in a low-light room.
+Some professional photographers even buy unique monitor covers, like this one for the Mac.
+They prevent stray light from hitting the screen and affect the perception of the picture – it’s like turning off a ceiling light and working in a low-light room.

 You may also like to read: Color in Photography and Its Rules: What is Color in Photography?